bei-lab/scRNA-AHCA/README.md

 ##### Conclusions:
 The AHCA reveals the inter- and intra-organ heterogeneity of cell characteristics and provides a useful resource to uncover key events during the development of human diseases such as the recent outbreak of coronavirus disease 2019 (COVID-19) in the context of heterogeneity of cells and organs.

-## Install the R package monocle 2.99
+## Install the R package monocle V2.99
-Please download the R package monocle 2.99 in the folder `scRNA-AHCA/Data For Ploting/cole-trapnell-lab-monocle-release-2.99.tar.gz`.
+Please download the R package monocle V2.99 in the folder `scRNA-AHCA/Data For Ploting/cole-trapnell-lab-monocle-release-2.99.tar.gz`.

-## Install CellPhoneDB
+## Install CellPhoneDB V2
-Please download and install the CellPhoneDB in the website [`https://github.com/Teichlab/cellphonedb`](https://github.com/Teichlab/cellphonedb).
+Please download and install the CellPhoneDB V2 at [`https://github.com/Teichlab/cellphonedb`](https://github.com/Teichlab/cellphonedb).

 ## Install SCENIC
-Please download and install the SCENIC in the website [`https://github.com/aertslab/SCENIC`](https://github.com/aertslab/SCENIC).
+Please download and install the SCENIC at [`https://github.com/aertslab/SCENIC`](https://github.com/aertslab/SCENIC).

 ## AHCA Website
 We developed an HCA website for international users at [`http://research.gzsums.net:8888`](http://research.gzsums.net:8888).